Skip to content

 $logger = $this->getServiceLocator()->get('Omeka\Logger');

-Log messages are not written to application.log from inside a Job.
-Instead, they are written to the Job's record.
-You can view the information by look at the Job record in the admin screen.
+During a job, logs are written to the Job's database record in addition to logs/application.log.
+You can view the information by looking at the Job record in the admin screen.

 Logging elsewhere